-In Casino Royale‘s black & white opening sequence, one of James Bond’s outfits is a navy blue linen suit made by an bespoke English tailor, not Brioni.
+In Casino Royale‘s black & white opening sequence, one of James Bond’s outfits is a navy blue linen suit made by a bespoke English tailor, not Brioni.
 Blue is the best of the dark colours for linen suits, which are most commonly found in lighter tones such as cream, beige and tan.
 Bond’s suit has soft shoulders and a button two front, with the high button stance that was popular at the time.
 The high button stance doesn’t function well when closed, but Bond wears it open anyway.

-Though the scene is in black and white, colour photos can be found in the book Bond on Set: Filming Casino Royale by Greg WIlliams.
+Though the scene is in black and white, colour photos can be found in the book Bond on Set: Filming Casino Royale by Greg Williams.